jthommen/item_catalog/README.md

 ### To run locally:
 1. Download and install python 2.7
+2. Download and install vagrant and virtual box
-2. Clone repo
+3. Clone repo
+4. Open terminal and navigate to repo
+4. Launch vagrant virtual machine 'vagrant up' command from the terminal
+5. Log into vagrant virtual machine with 'vagrant ssh' command from terminal
-3. Run databasesetup.py to create sqlite database
+5. Run databasesetup.py to create sqlite database
-4. Run project.py in shell: python project.py
+6. Run project.py in shell: python project.py
-5. Check out app on localhost (vagrant if you like)
+7. Check out app on http://localhost:5000 per default